cspen/RESTful-App/README.md

 ## Notes and Additional Thoughts
-The client application uses a single page application (SAP) architecture conncting to a RESTful Web Service Server, Responsive Web Design, and AJAX.
+The client application uses a single page application (SAP) architecture connecting to a RESTful Web Service Server, Responsive Web Design, and AJAX.
 I am also hoping to extract some general functionality to create a reusable framework for editable html tables.